 Bankruptcy, bailouts and blight may have put Detroit in recent news, but a wave of development in its New Center area is giving the city another reason to make headlines.
 On any given day and in all types of weather, cement trucks, cranes and construction crews work on projects that are restoring the Motor City to the engine of innovation it once was.

 One of the most exciting projects is the A. Alfred Taubman Center for Design Education at the College for Creative Studies (CCS).
-Built in 1928, the 12-story Art Deco-style building underwent a $145 million renovation in 2008, bringing together a top design center, a nationally recognized brand and a charter school for inner city youth.
+Built in 1928, the 12-story Art Deco-style building underwent a $145 million renovation in 2008, bringing together a top design center, a nationally recognized brand, and a charter school.

 “The goal of the Taubman Center project is to bring a greater density of creative people to Detroit,” says Rick Rogers, President of CCS, one of the nation’s top three design schools.
 “We wanted to attract larger creative businesses from the suburbs and other parts of country and bring them here.”